earthcubeprojects-chords/chords/_pages/create.md

 ## 7. Accessing the new portal

 Once your portal is created click on your **Stack Name** then the **“Outputs”** tab.
 Below it will show a URL for the new portal, **click** on the URL to access your new portal.
+If you wish to change this to a domain name you can use [GoDaddy](https://www.godaddy.com/offers/domains/names?isc=gofd1001aj&gclid=EAIaIQobChMI7LaY-6qK4gIVIv_jBx2qFgUcEAAYAiAAEgL4yfD_BwE&gclsrc=aw.ds), [Google](https://domains.google/?gclid=EAIaIQobChMI7LaY-6qK4gIVIv_jBx2qFgUcEAAYASAAEgLX-_D_BwE#/), or [Wix](https://www.wix.com/html5us/domain-solutions?utm_source=google&gclid=EAIaIQobChMI7LaY-6qK4gIVIv_jBx2qFgUcEAAYAyAAEgJErPD_BwE&utm_campaign=914453717%5E47381781098&experiment_id=domain+names%5Ee%5E220764047163%5E1t3&utm_medium=cpc).
+Using a domain name can make it easier to find and remember your CHORDS site.
+The one gotcha is that you will need to pay for it seperately.

 <img  class="img-responsive" src="{{ site.baseurl }}/assets/images/Step9.png"><!--Using liquid to set path for images.-->